HOW IT WORKS

 Cardiac excitation-contraction coupling describes the series of events from the production of an electrical impulse (action potential) to the contraction of muscles in the heart.
 Simultaneously measure cardiomyocyte electrical activity and the resulting contraction for a more complete understanding of your cardiac model's functionality.

-Experts in the field explain how they are using Axion's technology to better understand neural diseases.
+Experts in the field explain how they are using Axion's technology to better understand cardiac disorders.

 Long QT syndrome, also referred to as LQTS, is a genetic disorder which affects the repolarization of the heart after a heartbeat.
 This prolonged repolarization of the heart is observed as a lengthening of the QT interval in the electrocardiogram, hence the disorders name.
 A long QT interval can upset the careful timing of the heartbeat and trigger dangerous heart rhythms which can result in fainting, seizures, or sudden death.
 In this webinar, Dr. Vincenzo Macri (STEMCELL Technologies) discusses how the stem cell culture and gene editing technologies being developed by his lab can be used to recreate these patient heart beats in a dish.